jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 ## Let's talk about the `Future`

 Before we start, let's briefly cover `Future`s to get some background on what we're going to talk about in this section.
-Simply put, `Future[T]` is a class that represents work that will evaluate to a `T` that's happening in the background which might not be finished yet.
-Of course, Java also makes it easy to start computations and return `Future`s to represent those computations.
+Simply put, `Future[T]` is a class that represents work that will give you a `T`, but isn't done yet.
+Futures are in the Java standard library, and Java makes is relatively easy to start computations in the background and return `Future`s to represent those computations.
 Here's how you'd do that in Scala (you didn't think we'd go back to Java land, did you?)

 	scala> import java.util.concurrent.{Executors, Callable}
 	import java.util.concurrent.{Executors, Callable}